| Each

 of training radio or in-house conferences or presentations.
 Distribution

 of surveillance audio or monitoring radio or intercom system channels.
+In addition

 to the standard PC Multicast Audio Receiver, we also have a number